 Characteristics of Echinoderms

 As mentioned earlier, echinoderms show radial symmetry.
 Other key echinoderm features include an internal skeleton and spines, as well as a few organs and organ systems.
 Although echinoderms look like they have a hard exterior, they do not have an external skeleton.
 Instead, a thin outer skin covers an internal skeleton made of tiny plates and spines.
 This provides rigid support.
 Some groups of echinoderms, such as sea urchins (Figure below), have spines that protect the organism.
 Sea cucumbers use these spines to help them move.

 Another echinoderm, a sea urchin (Echinus esculentus), showing its spines.

 Echinoderms have a unique water vascular system.
 This network of fluid-filled tubes helps them to breathe, eat, and move.
 Therefore, they can function without gill slits.
 Echinoderms also have a very simple digestive system, circulatory system, and nervous system.
 The digestive system often leads directly from the mouth to the anus.
 The echinoderms have an open circulatory system, meaning that fluid moves freely in the body cavity.
 But echinoderms have no heart.
+This may be due to their simple radial symmetry - a heart is not needed to pump the freely moving fluid.
 The echinoderm nervous system is a nerve net, or interconnected neurons with no central brain.

 Many echinoderms have amazing powers of regeneration.
-For example, some sea stars are capable of regenerating lost arms.
+For example, some sea stars (starfish) are capable of regenerating lost arms.
 In some cases, lost arms have been observed to regenerate a second complete sea star!
 Sea cucumbers often release parts of their internal organs if they perceive danger.
 The released organs and tissues are then quickly regenerated.